dexgs/transpo/README.md

 # transpo
 A simple file sharing web application I hacked together in just under 4 days.
-Since it's been completed I am slowly tidying it.
+Since it's been completed I am slowly tidying and improving it.

 <b><s>A complete ripoff of</s></b> Inspired by the late [Firefox Send](https://github.com/mozilla/send).